Certified Public Accountant

 About

-Applicants for a Certified Public Accountant License must provide transcripts of required education when application is made to CPA Examination Services, pass the Uniform CPA Exam, pass the AICPA Ethics Exam, and gain the required work experience.
+Applicants for a Certified Public Accountant License must provide transcripts of required education when application is made to the National Association of State Boards of Accountancy's (NASBA) CPA Examination Services, pass the Uniform CPA Exam, pass the AICPA Ethics Exam, and complete the required work experience.

 Requirements